-We are a self-administered health care real estate investment trust (or REIT) that invests primarily in senior housing and health care properties through acquisitions, development, mortgage loans and other investments.
+We are a self-administered health care real estate investment trust (or REIT) that invests primarily in seniors housing and health care properties primarily through sale-leaseback transactions, mortgage financing and structured finance solutions including mezzanine lending.
 We conduct and manage our business as one operating segment, rather than multiple operating segments, for internal reporting and internal decision making purposes.
-In 2015, senior housing and health care properties, which include skilled nursing centers (or SNF), assisted living communities (or ALF), independent living communities (or ILF), memory care communities (or MC) and combinations thereof comprised approximately 98.5% of our investment portfolio.
-The following table summarizes our real estate investment portfolio as of December 31, 2015 (dollar amounts in thousands):
+Our primary objectives are to create, sustain and enhance stockholder equity value and provide current income for distribution to stockholders through real estate investments in seniors housing and health care properties managed by experienced operators.
+Our primary seniors housing and health care property classifications include skilled nursing centers (or SNF), assisted living communities (or ALF), independent living communities (or ILF), memory care communities (or MC) and combinations thereof.
+ALF, ILF, MC, and combinations thereof are included in the ALF property classification.
+Range of care communities (or ROC) property classification consists of properties providing skilled nursing and any combination of assisted living, independent living and/or memory care services.
+As of December 31, 2016, seniors housing and long-term health care properties comprised approximately 99% of our real estate investment portfolio.
+We have been operating since August 1992.